adarshp22/url-shortener/README.md

 - **Shorten URLs**: Generate a short URL for a given long URL.
 - **Redirect to Original URL**: Short links automatically redirect users.
 - **Track Clicks**: Monitor the number of times a short link is accessed.
+- **Ensure Uniqueness**: The same long URL always maps to the same short code.
 - **Database Integration**: Store mappings between long and short URLs using PostgreSQL.
 - **Consistent Short Links**: The same long URL always maps to the same short code.